turingschool/front-end-curriculum/lessons/module-2/closures.md

 * `firstName` is not available anywhere outside of the `greet` function.
 We would say that the `greet` function "closes over" this variable
 * the inner function, `displayName` can reference (or even modify) the `firstName` variable because it is inside the scope of the outer function `greet`

-So one use-case for closures is to **protect variables from any sort of outside manipulation**.
+So one use-case for closures is to **protect variables from any sort of outside manipulation (we're not talking about security here)**.
 Other languages often have some really nice way of implementing private or protected variables, but JavaScript doesn't.
 So if this is something we want to achieve, we would use a closure.

 Take the following example: